-Iain Stevenson, Head of Dental at Wesleyan Financial Services, shares his insights on how soaring inflation and energy rates may impact dentists in the near future…
+Iain Stevenson, Head of Dental at Wesleyan Financial Services, shares the top challenges faced by dentists in the current economic landscape…

-On top of industry pressures that you face in dentistry, such as the looming NHS contract reform, increasing treatment targets and restrictive COVID-19 infection prevention and control procedures, the last thing needed is additional pressures from a turbulent financial landscape.
+On top of industry pressures that you face in dentistry, such as recruitment and retention challenges, GDC regulation and trying to reduce residual patient backlogs from the pandemic, the last thing needed is additional pressures from a turbulent economic landscape.

-Many would assume this only affects the lower income households, but the reality is that there are very tangible impacts for members of the dental profession, both from a personal finance perspective and for those who own their own dental practices.
+There are very tangible impacts for members of the dental profession, both from a personal financial perspective and for those who own their own dental practices.

 Here are the top areas for consideration:

 High inflation is expected to be with us for some time, and much higher than the Bank of England’s target of 2%.
 What this means for those who have large funds sitting within savings accounts (or business accounts) is that the purchasing power of their savings is at serious risk of being eroded by inflation over time.